 - Careless or reckless driving – When drivers are careless or reckless behind the wheel, they can fail to observe bicycle riders near their vehicle, leading to a catastrophic collision.

-- Distracted driving – Drivers who are distracted by cell phone, car radios, navigation systems, food and drink, or other occupants of their vehicles can easily lose track of a bicycle and cause a collision.
+- Distracted driving – Drivers who are distracted by cell phones, car radios, navigation systems, food, and drink, or other occupants of their vehicles can easily lose track of a bicycle and cause a collision.

 - Drowsy or fatigued driving – Fatigued drivers typically have impaired reaction times and judgment, which can set the stage for a bicycle accident.